Discovering the Beauty of Chrysanthemum Stone

 What It Looks Like When It’s Found

+In its raw state, Chrysanthemum Stone doesn’t look like much.
+Without a trained eye, it might be missed entirely.
 It’s usually rough, dull, and partially hidden in its matrix.
 The flower might only be faintly visible — sometimes covered or completely obscured by surrounding rock.
 Unless you know what to look for, it’s easy to pass right by it.

 That’s why people can come across the same stone and see completely different things, or nothing at all.